kbroccof/EE282/homework3.md

 ##Summarize an Anotation File

 ###File Integrity on gzipped gtf annotation using a checksum
+Ran checksum prior to unzipping dmel-all-r6.36.gtf.gz: OK
+They match!
+*See file_integrity2.sh for script under Scripts directory in homework3 branch

 ###Compile a Report Summarizing the Annotation